Skip to content

 To access this post, you must purchase VIP monthly subscription or log in

-IELTS Speaking Test in Canada (Part 2, Describe a time when people around you were making a lot of noise)
+IELTS Speaking Test in the UK (Part 2, Describe a time when a friend surprised you)

 To access this post, you must purchase VIP monthly subscription or log in